Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 Tour Staff

-This is a self-guided Torres del Paine W trek tour.
-Participants need to be able to follow mountain trails and routes independently.
+For the self-guided Torres del Paine W trek tour, participants follow mountain trails and routes independently.

-You will carry your own belongings in your own back pack – we suggest 15kg max.
+You carry your own belongings in your own back pack – we suggest 15kg max.

 Meals